 To see Mona Lisa, you must head to Room 711, 1st floor, Denon Wing.

-See the map below to get the Mona Lisa’a exact location:
+See the map below to get the Mona Lisa’s exact location:

-Since Denon Wing has some of the most famous Louvre Museum exhibits, it attracts the most number of tourists.
+Since Denon Wing has some of the most famous Louvre Museum exhibits, it attracts most tourists.